The Gothic novel Ghosts, sexuality and mystery

 Gothic elements mixed with Romanticism

 At the end of the 18th century writers like Ann Radcliffe and M.G.
-Lewis would be associated with gothic novels or gothic romance.
-The term Gothic referred to medieval architecture and the relationship could be noticed by the fact that the stories often were set in old castles, environments that served associations to the superstitious and supernatural.
-The first example of gothic fiction was The Castle of Otranto by Horace Walpole in 1764.
-Under the Romanticism era writers such as ETA Hoffmann, Mary Shelley, Victor Hugo and Edgar Allen Poe would also include gothic elements in some of their works.1
+Lewis would be associated with Gothic novels or Gothic romance.
+The term Gothic referred to medieval architecture and the relationship could be noticed by how the stories often were set in old castles, environments that served associations to the superstitious and supernatural.
+The first example of Gothic fiction was The Castle of Otranto by Horace Walpole in 1764.
+Under the Romanticism era writers such as ETA Hoffmann, Mary Shelley, Victor Hugo and Edgar Allen Poe would also include Gothic elements in some of their works.1

 - The supernatural forces.
-There are ghosts and other unexplained things in gothic novels.
-However, in some stories the supposedly supernatural things would in the end get a natural explanation.
+There are ghosts and other unexplained things in Gothic novels.
+Yet, in some stories the supposedly supernatural things would in the end get a natural explanation.

 - Castles as a returning element in the environment.
-Two examples is The Fall of the House of Usher and Dracula in which both the protagonist is invited to a castle there mysterious things starts to happen.
+Two examples are The Fall of the House of Usher and Dracula in which both the protagonist is invited to a castle in which mysterious things starts to happen.

 - Sexual perversities.
 Gothic novels can include sexual motifs like incest or rape alternatively hidden sexual associations.

 - The modern world meets the past.
-Often is the case that modern milieus meet archaic.
-As in the Dracula in which the settings alter from the rural Transylvania to a modern city.
+It is often the case that modern milieus meet archaic, as in the Dracula in which the settings alter from the rural Transylvania to a modern city.

 The dubious morality of the main character, the monk Ambrosio, and his ambivalence between his obligation as a priest and human desire creates one of the main themes.
-Another gothic novel that has a monk as the main character is The Devil’s Elixirs (Elixire des Teufels) from 1815.
+Another Gothic novel with a monk as the main character is The Devil’s Elixirs (Elixire des Teufels) from 1815.
 The fact that the main character is a monk emphasized the medieval theme.
-The monk, his name is Medardus, that lives in a monastery drinks an elixir which stirs up his sexual desires.
+Medardus, as the monk is called, lives in a monastery drinks an elixir which stirs up his sexual desires.
 The elixir, by its effect being attached to a monk and delivered from a devil, emphasizes the sides of evil and good, often present in the genre.

 In The Devil’s Elixirs Medardus is stalked by his doppelganger.
 The doppelganger was a motif that Hoffman used several times and the ingredients of a doppelganger would turn influence the short-story William Wilson by Edgar Allen Poe who was influenced by ETA Hoffmann.

-Edgar Allan Poe (1809-1849) belongs also among the gothic romantic writers.
-Poe, whom for some is most known for the poem “The Raven” wrote also short-stories (his only novel is the less known The Narrative of Arthur Gordon Pym of Nantucket).
-Among his short-stories we find The Fall of the House of Usher (1839) which is his most congenial contribution to the gothic genre and also a work that defines it.
+Edgar Allan Poe (1809-1849) belongs also among the Gothic romantic writers.
+Poe, whom for some is most known for the poem “The Raven“ wrote also short-stories (his only novel is the less known The Narrative of Arthur Gordon Pym of Nantucket).
+Among his short-stories we find The Fall of the House of Usher (1839) which is his most congenial contribution to the Gothic genre and a work that defines it.

 The Fall of the House of Usher shares the main setting, a mystical castle, with the earlier mentioned The Castle of Otranto.
-The castle is located in "dreary tract of country" and the view of it created "a sense of insufferable gloom" to the protagonist, and the castle almost lived itself: "the vacant eye-like windows".
-The protagonist asks himself:
+The castle is located in “dreary tract of country“ and the view of it created “a sense of insufferable gloom“ to the protagonist, and the castle almost lived itself: “the vacant eye-like windows“.
+At this time the protagonist asks himself:

 what was is that so unnerved me in the contemplation of the House of Usher?
 It was a mystery all insoluble; nor could I grapple with the shadowy fancies that crowded upon me as I pondering.

-He came to the conclusion that simple natural objects sometimes have the power to affect us deep without being able to exactly tell why.
-Precisely this, the configuration of objects with special features and the mood it brings is central to the gothic genre.
+He concluded that simple natural objects sometimes have the power to affect us deep without being able to exactly tell why.
+Precisely this, the configuration of objects with special features and the mood it brings is central to the Gothic genre.

 Victor Hugo (1802-1885) become one of the most celebrated French writers in the 19th century with an enormous book production, including The Hunchback of Notre-Dame (Notre-Dame de Paris), published in 1831.

-The main setting, the Notre Dame cathedral, was one of the first gothic cathedrals to be built (1163-1345).
+The main setting, the Notre Dame cathedral, was one of the first Gothic cathedrals to be built (1163-1345).
 The story takes place in the 15th century, in the Medieval Period.
-The choice of a cathedral as the settings for the story was however not mainly due to the suspension of gothic flavor.
+Although, the choice of a cathedral as the settings for the story was not mainly due to the suspension of Gothic flavor.
 Victor Hugo was convinced that the architecture was in decline and the choice of a cathedral also supported the theme about the new time washing away the old and the following decay.2

-The novel seems to include autobiographic ingredients and are in long parts concerned about poetry, which was something the writer was preoccupied with but perhaps not fully congenial to the main character in the book, Viktor Frankenstein.
+The novel seems to include autobiographic ingredients and is in long parts concerned about poetry, something that the writer was preoccupied with but it was perhaps not fully congenial to the main character in the book, Viktor Frankenstein.
 It could be argued for that the composition of the novel's content is not fully harmonized.